Skip to Content

 Virtual PT FAQs

-From a billing standpoint, we will bill your claim just like an in-office session, with any co-pay, deductible, or co-insurance continuing to apply.
+Yes, we will bill your claim just like an in-office session, with any co-pay, deductible, or co-insurance continuing to apply.
 We will submit your claim as instructed by your insurance company.
-We will notify you ASAP if it is denied, and work with your insurance company to try to resubmit your claim if necessary.
 Our in-office financial agreement continues to apply to all Virtual PT sessions.

 The answer depends on the reason you are seeking therapy and whether or not you are at increased risk (due to COVID-19 outbreak) by coming in for an in-office visit.
 GPT has put together guidelines to help you make the best decision for you.
 If you would like further guidance, please contact your PT directly by email, and they will be able to advise.